 In a case where expulsion from any school is being processed, the Superintendent or designee may extend the duration of the suspension until the Board has rendered its final decision in the action.

-An extension of the suspension pending the Board’s decision regarding the expulsion may be granted only if the Superintendent or designee (Student, Family and Community Support Division) has determined, following a meeting in which the student and the parent/guardian are invited to participate, that the presence of the student would cause a danger to persons or property or a threat of disrupting the instructional process.
+An extension of the suspension pending the Board’s decision regarding the expulsion may be granted only if the Superintendent or designee (Student and Family Services Division) has determined, following a meeting in which the student and the parent/guardian, or if the student is a foster child, the foster youth's educational rights holder, attorney, and county social worker, or an Indian child's tribal social worker, and, if applicable, the county social worker, are invited to participate, that the presence of the student would cause a danger to persons or property or a threat of disrupting the instructional process.